Financial Contrast: Mandiant (MNDT) vs. The Competition

 |2.56

-Mandiant presently has a consensus target price of $19.00, suggesting a potential upside of 8.26%.
-As a group, “Computer peripheral equipment, not elsewhere classified” companies have a potential upside of 12.92%.
-Given Mandiant’s competitors stronger consensus rating and higher probable upside, analysts plainly believe Mandiant has less favorable growth aspects than its competitors.
+Mandiant currently has a consensus target price of $19.00, suggesting a potential upside of 10.72%.
+As a group, “Computer peripheral equipment, not elsewhere classified” companies have a potential upside of 12.95%.
+Given Mandiant’s rivals stronger consensus rating and higher possible upside, analysts plainly believe Mandiant has less favorable growth aspects than its rivals.

+This table compares Mandiant and its rivals’ net margins, return on equity and return on assets.

 Summary